ii887522/hydro/docs/functions/collection_ext.md

 ```ts
 function toArray<T extends NumbersHashable> (map: { [key: string]: T[] }): T[]
 ```
-It converts the `map` given which may have duplicate objects into an array without duplicates.
+Converts the `map` given which may have duplicate objects into an array without duplicates.

 `map`: The map to be converted from.

-It returns An array without duplicates.
+Returns An array without duplicates.

 ### **Example usage:**
 ```ts